ChrisSwinchatt/FunFS/ReadMe.md

 ## Description

-`FunFS` (Functional FileSystem) is a functional implementation of the Second Extended Filesystem (Ext2) in Haskell.
+`FunFS` (Functional FileSystem) is a functional implementation of the Second Extended FileSystem (Ext2) in Haskell.
 It features a lazy-evaluated, monadic UNIX-like API which hides the details of the underlying filesystem, allowing replacements to be dropped in at a later time without modifying client code.

 ---